tlverse/tlverse-handbook/05-origami.md

 for the training set; the rest of the sampled units are allocated to the validation set.
 This process is then repeated multiple times, generating (at random) new training and validation partitions of the dataset each time.
-In contract to the Monte Carlo cross-validation scheme, the total number of sampled units in training and validation sets (i.e., the sizes of the two partitions) across folds is not held constant Also, as the name suggests, sampling is performed with replacement (as in the bootstrap [@davison1997bootstrap]), hence the exact same observational units may be included in multiple training sets.
+In contrast to the Monte Carlo cross-validation scheme, the total number of sampled units in training and validation sets (i.e., the sizes of the two partitions) across folds is not held constant.
+Also, as the name suggests, sampling is performed with replacement (as in the bootstrap [@davison1997bootstrap]), hence the exact same observational units may be included in multiple training sets.
 The proportion of observational units in the validation sets is a random